heybirendra/uspowerplant/README.md

 * Docker + Docker Compose
 * Git
+* S3 Bucket
+  + Bucket Created + File Uploaded with GEN23.csv schema file.
+NOTE, if no bucket found, ingestor will create it and put the file in it so that it can read it.
-* S3 Bucket + File Uploaded with GEN23.csv schema file.
-This file was extracted from the parent excel file which was downloaded
+  + This file is in the ingestor and was extracted from the parent excel file GEN23 sheet, which was downloaded from the given link, and was used for development.

 ### Clone the Repository